- Sweatshops and Child Labor

 Defenders of sweatshops often bring up the fact that even though sweatshops are bad, they at least give people jobs they wouldn't have had otherwise.
 However, the type of jobs sweatshop workers receive are so bad that they rarely improve their economic situation.

-For more information on what a sweatshop is, I encourage you to read the What to Know about Sweatshops by Green America and Frequently Asked Questions: "Free Trade" and Sweatshops by Global Exchange.
-These articles give a very good overview of what a sweatshop is and why sweatshops simply aren't acceptable.
+For more information on what a sweatshop is, I encourage you to read the FAQs about the Sweatshop Problem by Green America.
+This article give a very good overview of what a sweatshop is and why sweatshops simply aren't acceptable.

 The International Labor Organization (ILO) has estimated that 250 million children between the ages of five and fourteen work in developing countries.
 61% in Asia, 32% in Africa and 7% in Latin America.
 Many of these children are forced to work.
 They are denied an education and a normal childhood.
 Some are confined and beaten.
 Some are denied the right to leave the workplace and go home to their families.
 Some are even abducted and forced to work.